-We would prefer that further research be undertaken before concluding that applying one single method of accounting is valid for all types of combinations.
+We would prefer that further research is undertaken before concluding that applying one single method of accounting is valid for all types of combinations.
 However, we accept that applying a single method of accounting will increase comparability and transparency and it will also ease the application in practice.

-EFRAG QUESTION 4 - Scope and Definition of Business Combinations
+4. Scope and definition of a Business Combination

-- (a) Do you believe that the scope of the ED of proposed amendments to IFRS 3 is sufficiently clear and consistent with the definition of a business combination? - (b) Do you agree that requiring one accounting method the acquisition method for all business combinations will result in a faithful representation of economic reality in all combinations? - (a) We agree that there is an inconsistency between the scope of the ED ('all business combinations') and the definition of business combinations ('acquirer obtains control').
+We agree with EFRAG that there is an inconsistency between the scope of the ED ('all business combinations') and the definition of business combinations ('acquirer obtains control').
 According to this definition, mergers would not be within the scope of this exposure draft as there is normally no acquirer in a true merger.
 However, BC 32 seems to contradict the definition proposed.
-Also, the paragraph 10 is redundant since paragraph 4 mentions that a business combination includes an acquirer. - (b) We accept that one accounting method the acquisition method for all business combinations will result in principle in a faithful representation of the reality.
+Also, the paragraph 10 is redundant since paragraph 4 mentions that a business combination includes an acquirer.

+We accept that one accounting method - the acquisition method - for all business combinations will result in principle in a faithful representation of the reality.
 However, we encourage the Board to continue research on an appropriate accounting method for combinations where entities are brought together without one entity obtaining control over the other entities, for example in combinations by contract alone.

-EFRAG QUESTION 5 - Definition of a business
+5. Definition of a business